-The architectures currently supported are: x86\64 and aarch64.
+The architectures currently supported are: x86_64 and aarch64.
 For full list of supported products and architectures, see Client-configuration > Supported-features.

-In the following section, descriptions often defaults to the x86\64 architecture.
+In the following section, descriptions often default to the $x86_64$ architecture.
 Replace it with other architectures if appropriate.

 Table 26.
 Amazon Linux Channels - CLI